Dolly Parton: 2005–2020: Touring and holiday album

-In the fall of 2016 she released "Jolene" as a single with the a cappella group Pentatonix and performed on The Voice with Pentatonix and Miley Cyrus in November 2016.
-Also in 2016, Parton was one of 30 artists to perform on "Forever Country", a mash-up of the songs, "Take Me Home, Country Roads", "On the Road Again" and her own "I Will Always Love You".
+In the fall of 2016, she released "Jolene" as a single with the a cappella group Pentatonix and performed on The Voice with Pentatonix and Miley Cyrus in November 2016.
+Also in 2016, Parton was one of thirty artists to perform on "Forever Country": a mashup of "Take Me Home, Country Roads", "On the Road Again" and her own "I Will Always Love You".
 The song celebrates fifty years of the CMA Awards.
 At the ceremony itself, Parton was honored with the Willie Nelson Lifetime Achievement Award, which was presented by Lily Tomlin and preceded by a tribute featuring Jennifer Nettles, Pentatonix, Reba McEntire, Kacey Musgraves, Carrie Underwood and Martina McBride.

 In 2017, Parton appeared on Rainbow, the third studio album by Kesha performing a duet of "Old Flames Can't Hold a Candle to You".
 The track had been co-written by Kesha's mother Pebe Sebert.
 It was previously a hit for Parton and was included on her 1980 album Dolly, Dolly, Dolly.
-She also co-wrote and provided featuring vocals on the song "Rainbowland" on Younger Now, the sixth album by her goddaughter Miley Cyrus.
+She also co-wrote and provided featuring vocals for "Rainbowland" on Younger Now, the sixth album by her goddaughter Miley Cyrus.